Art-Abdullahi/loadharbour-extension/README.md

 From the drawer: Compute, Copy, Email, Call, or Send to TMS (single record).

+If the page does not visibly mark a selected posting, press the shortcut or icon and then click the desired posting when prompted to enter picker mode.

 Keyboard shortcuts

 Ctrl/⌘ + Shift + L – open/close the drawer